JohnCoene/cicerone/README.md

 ## Usage

-Let's create a very basic Shiny app to demonstrate: it's takes an input and on hitting a button simply prints it.
+Let's create a very basic Shiny app to demonstrate: it takes a text input and on hitting a button simply prints it.

 ```r
 library(shiny)